dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/050 Laurent and Power Series.md

 = {1\over z}  + {z\over 3!} + {7 z^3 \over 360 } + \bigo(z^5)
 .\]

-> This looks like a lot, but it's really just the grade school algorithm.

 :::

 :::{.fact title="Dividing using polynomial long division"}